Can Having An Allotment Save Money?

 Of course, if Grandpa or Grandma wants to retire and second hand tools are available, then many of the costs for essential tools are avoidable.
 However, for many, this option may not be available.

 Apart from the investment cost, there is also the issue of time.
 The time an allotment holder spends on the plot could be time spent working at a paid job.
 I would suggest it to be highly unlikely that a home gardener can grow the equivalent of what they would earn for the same number of hours.

-There is also the very important issue of when food is available.
+There is also the important issue of when food is available.
 To state the obvious, we need food every day.
 Growing your own fruit and vegetables takes time.
 I love my fruit bushes.
 They deliver a glut of fruit from June to September that is expensive to buy in supermarkets – a clear money saver in those months.
-Nevertheless, most often an allotment produces a glut of produce in months when food is cheaper in the shops, followed by scarcity and the need to buy vegetables in the winter months when prices are higher.
+Nevertheless, most often an allotment produces a glut of produce in months when food is cheaper in the shops, followed by scarcity in the winter months when prices are higher.
 This is especially true for a novice plot holder, someone who needs to learn growing cycles and what to grow, and when, to have food available all year round.

 Is it possible to store a summer harvest and save money all year round?
 Well yes!, but pots and jars for chutney and jams, sugar, complementary spices and herbs, vinegar, power for cooking – the cost of all these things adds up, and storing and preserving things takes time.

 My argument is that growing food costs money.
 It is a hobby that requires investment.
 The investment will repay itself in many ways: health and fitness, pleasure, new friendships, giving children the opportunity to play and learn about growing food, and saving money at harvest time.